MiguelMadero/geddy-typescript-templates/README.md

 Contains typescript templates for geddy

-* This is work in progress, the following is just the expect usage. geddy-*-templates aren't working in geddy, available on NPM or might not even contain the templates.
-Come back soon for an update *
+__Disclaimer:__ This is __work in progress__ and __experimental__.
+The main purpose of this project at this stage is to test a new `template` switch in geddy's cli.
+The following is just the expected usage. geddy-*-templates aren't working in geddy, available on NPM, might not even contain real templates and typescript or other template features might not be supported by geddy.

 ## Using from NPM